refgenie/refgenie-docs/docs/refget/README.md

 ## The refget Python package

-The `refget` Python package aims to provide a Python interface for both remote and local use of the refget protocol.
+The `refget` Python package aims to provide a Python interface for both remote and local use of the [GA4GH Refget Specifications](https://ga4gh.github.io/refget/).

 ### The refget protocol